AmitDigga/fabric-video-editor/README.md

 # Fabric Video Editor

 Fabric Video Editor is a video editor that runs in the browser.
 It is built with fabric.js, Next.js (a React framework), Tailwindcss, Mobx, and typescript.
-Inspired by invideo.io